 Ruth Chase is a multimedia artist whose work engages and activates community bridge building.
 Born and raised in Venice, CA in 2017 Ruth completed the West of Lincoln Project and was awarded a Certificate of Appreciation from the City of Los Angeles for Art in Action, as well as a grant to an individual artist from the Carl Jacobs Foundation.
-Ruth was also an Artist in Residence at Nevada County Arts for Artist Activating Communities through a grant from the California Arts Council for BELONGING, I AM HERe, and most recently HOME.
-Currently Ruth is in the midst of What Does It Mean To Be A Woman.
+Ruth was also an Artist in Residence at Nevada County Arts for Artist Activating Communities through a grant from the California Arts Council for BELONGING, I AM HERe, and HOME.
+Most recently Ruth created What Does It Mean To Be A Woman and a Public Engagement Installation piece for BLUR.

 Now in Year Three, Belonging manifests as HOME, and elicits perspectives on cultural identity from our less represented populations.
 Ideas of “home” are being explored through the lens of art salons, our gold country history, our recovering native population, and our recent immigrants.
 Critical bridge building tools are emerging through creative practices, as we meet.